BetaHuhn/feedback-js/README.md

 })
 ```

-## 🛠️ Manuall usage
+## 🛠️ Manual usage

-If you don't want to show the button and send feedback programatically you can use the method `sendFeedback()`:
+If you don't want to show the button and send feedback programatically you can use the method `send()`:

 ```javascript
 const feedback = new Feedback(options);